joavzmo/DC/CourseOutline.md

 ### Lesson 2.2: A sampling function based on model's predictions

-  * Learner will be able to create a function that generates new text based on the model's prediction and a given softmax temperature.
+  * Learner will be able to create a function that generates new characters based on the model's prediction and a given softmax temperature.

 ### Lesson 2.3: The artificial text generation loop

-  * Learner will be able to
+  * Learner will be able to create a loop of the previous function that creates a text.

 ### Lesson 2.4: The effect of temperature on the generated text

+  * Learner will be able to experiment with the effects of the softmax temperature in the artificial text.
-  * Learner will be able to
+  * Learner will be able to judge the potential of deep learning for text generation.

 ## Chapter 3: Generative deep learning for images